-On Saturday 16 September, post a selfie on social media with your sponsored child’s photo to show how simple it is to help change the life of a child living in poverty.
+On Saturday 15 September, post a selfie on social media with your sponsored child’s photo to show how simple it is to help change the life of a child living in poverty.

-1. Share a photo of your sponsored child on Facebook, Instagram or Twitter
+Share a photo or video of the child or teen you sponsor on Facebook, Instagram or Twitter.

 This could be a selfie with their photo, a pic of their profile photo, or even a photo of their profile on your fridge.
-If you took a sponsor trip to meet him or her, share a photo of that special moment!
+If you took a sponsor trip to meet him or her, share a photo or video of that special moment!

 Need some inspiration?